coracle-social/zooid/README.md

 - `pubkey` - the public key of the relay owner.
 Does not affect access controls.
 - `description` - your relay's description.

+### `[policy]`

+Contains policy and access related configuration.

+- `strip_signatures` - whether to remove signatures when serving events.
+This requires clients/users to trust the relay to properly authenticate signatures.
+Be cautious about using this; a malicious relay will be able to execute all kinds of attacks, including potentially serving events unrelated to a community use case.

 ### `[groups]`

 Configures NIP 29 support.